nathantrn/CSE284_HMM_local_ancestry_inference/README.md

 - Emissions are based on ancestry-specific allele frequencies estimated from a reference panel

 ---
-## 🚀 Installing and Running our HMM LAI Tool
+## 🚀 Installing and Running HaploHMM

 ## 1. Clone this GitHub Repository
 ```bash